mtlynch/mtlynch.io/content/retrospectives/2023/12/index.md

 ### Relentless indie ambition

 The reason I first heard about Handmade to begin with is that I follow [Andreas Kling](https://awesomekling.github.io/about/), the creator of SerenityOS.
-He created the initial OS by himself with no third-party libraries or dependencies.
-He posted about presenting his project at Handmade in 2021.
+He created the initial OS by himself with no third-party libraries or dependencies, and he presented his project at Handmade in 2021.

 Handmade also attracts talks about [Zig](https://ziglang.org/), an indie programming language I've been interested in for a while.
 Andrew Kelly, the creator of Zig, apeared [on the CoRecursive podcast in 2021](https://corecursive.com/067-zig-with-andrew-kelley/) and talked about how he wants to replace all the C code in the world with Zig.

 > **Adam**: What does the world look like when you take down C?
 >
 > **Andrew**: Oh, it’s beautiful.
-It looks mostly the same, except all your apps just work slightly better, and they just crash less often, and they use less memory, and they just go faster.
+It looks mostly the same, except all your apps just work slightly better, and they just crash less often, and they use less memory, and they just go faster...
 >
-> When professors teach operating system courses, it’ll just be like obviously assumed that you just use Zig... when textbooks try to show how operating systems work or how embedded devices work, it’ll just be assumed that you’re going to use Zig as the example code because that’s what everyone does.
+> When textbooks try to show how operating systems work or how embedded devices work, it’ll just be assumed that you’re going to use Zig as the example code because that’s what everyone does.

 I think Andrew's flavor of ambition and enthusiasm for software is so cool and exciting, and that was what I came to Handmade to find.